mkosir/typescript-style-guide/README.md

   const y: ReadonlyArray<string> = ["a", "b"];
   ```

+- #### Type Error

-- If TypeScript error can't be mitigated, as last resort use `@ts-expect-error` to suppress it ([eslint rule](https://typescript-eslint.io/rules/prefer-ts-expect-error/)).
+  If TypeScript error can't be mitigated, as last resort use `@ts-expect-error` to suppress it ([eslint rule](https://typescript-eslint.io/rules/prefer-ts-expect-error/)).
 If at any future point suppressed line becomes error-free, TypeSciprt compiler will indicate it.
    `@ts-ignore` is not allowed, while `@ts-expect-error` can be used with provided description ([eslint rule](https://typescript-eslint.io/rules/ban-ts-comment/#allow-with-description)).

   ```ts